Scientology: The Now Religion

 Scientology: The Now Religion is a book on Scientology, written by George Malko.
+The book was published in 1970 in Hardcover format by Delacorte Press, and then in a paperback edition in 1971, by Dell Publishing.
 The book was the first full-length analysis of the history surrounding the founding of the Church of Scientology, and L. Ron Hubbard.
-The author conducted interviews with members, and provides analysis about certain practices.
+Malko conducted interviews with members, and provides analysis about certain practices.

+The book received favorable reviews from critics, with some praising it as effectively breaking down many of Scientology's controversial practices, though another called its explanations of aspects of Scientology confusing and unsatisfying.
+The Church of Scientology fought to prevent the sale of the book, suing Malko and the book's publisher for defamation.

+Background

+George Malko is a freelance writer and film producer.

+Contents

+Malko conducted interviews with members, and provides analysis about certain practices.
+According to Jon Atack in A Piece of Blue Sky, "author George Malko wrote that 'Hubbard's extensive discussion of things sexual, his concern with abortions, beatings, coitus under duress, flatulence which causes pressure on the foetus, certain cloacal references, all suggest to me a fascination which borders on the obsessive, as if he possessed a deep-seated hatred of women.
+All of them are being beaten, most of them prove to be unfaithful, few babies are wanted.'"

+Publication and reception

 The book was published in 1970 in Hardcover format by Delacorte Press, and then in a paperback edition in 1971, by Dell Publishing.

+A review in The New York Times by the critic John Leonard praised the book, who described Malko as running many of Scientology's controversial practices "through the sausage machine", and the book as "mind-boggling".
+A review in the Santa Cruz Sentinel described the book as "fascinating" and recommended it to anyone looking into "the psychology of the human race".

+A multiple-book review (alongside The Teachings of Don Juan and At Your Own Risk) said the most creative aspect of the book was its comparison between past and future Hubbard, as both sci-fi writer and priest.
+This review criticized aspects of the book as unsatisfying and confusing in its explanations, describing it as "so objective there is nothing left".

+Scientology response

+Lawsuit by Church of Scientology

 The Church of Scientology fought to prevent the sale of the book.

-According to Jon Atack in A Piece of Blue Sky, "author George Malko wrote that 'Hubbard's extensive discussion of things sexual, his concern with abortions, beatings, coitus under duress, flatulence which causes pressure on the foetus, certain cloacal references, all suggest to me a fascination which borders on the obsessive, as if he possessed a deep-seated hatred of women.
-All of them are being beaten, most of them prove to be unfaithful, few babies are wanted.'"

-Sued by Church of Scientology

 In the 1970s, the Church of Scientology sued Dell Publishing and George Malko for defamation.
 The defendants were denied summary judgment when Dell republished the book in paperback form without further investigation, despite receiving a signed statement by a person named in the book denying certain allegations pertaining to him.
 Dell later paid a legal settlement and did not release the book again in a printed format.